PRTG Manual: Monitoring via SSH

 Make sure that a corresponding public key exists on the target device.

-For a detailed description on how to convert and use an SSH key, see the Knowledge Base: How can I use private keys for my SSH sensors with PRTG?
+For more information about how to convert and use an SSH key, see the Knowledge Base: How can I use private keys for my SSH sensors with PRTG?

 Which encryption algorithms do PRTG SSH sensors support?